New community and leisure facility in Houghton Regis

 The sports hall to be provided in the new Houstone School will meet the strategy recommendation for a 4-court sports hall, and community access to the school sports hall will be secured in a Community Use Agreement.

-What does a Community Use Agreement include and when will the agreement for Houstone School be completed?
+What does a Community Use Agreement include?

 A Community Use Agreement is a legal agreement made between the applicant (usually the school constructing new facilities) and our planning team to secure community access to new sports facilities.